 People

-The Global Change and Conservation lab counts a number of senior/postdoctoral researchers and PhD researchers, but also visiting scholars, master students and field assistants who are closely intergrated to the group.
+The Global Change and Conservation lab counts a number of senior/postdoctoral researchers and PhD researchers, but also visiting scholars, master students and field assistants who are closely integrated to the group.
 There are also several affiliated researchers with whom we have very close collaboration.

 The group pays special attention to equity, striving to be an inclusive, gender-balanced and culturally diverse research team.